MOX fuel: Overview

 In every uranium-based nuclear reactor core there is both fission of uranium isotopes such as uranium-235, and the formation of new, heavier isotopes due to neutron capture, primarily by uranium-238.
 Most of the fuel mass in a reactor is uranium-238.
 By neutron capture and two successive beta decays, uranium-238 becomes plutonium-239, which, by successive neutron capture, becomes plutonium-240, plutonium-241, plutonium-242, and (after further beta decays) other transuranic or actinide nuclides.
 Plutonium-239 and plutonium-241 are fissile, like uranium-235.
 Small quantities of uranium-236, neptunium-237 and plutonium-238 are formed similarly from uranium-235.

-Normally, with LEU fuel being changed every five years or so, most of the plutonium-239 is "burned" in the reactor.
+Normally, with low-enriched uranium fuel being changed every five years or so, most of the plutonium-239 is "burned" in the reactor.
 It behaves like uranium-235, with a slightly higher cross section for fission, and its fission releases a similar amount of energy.
 Typically, about one percent of the spent fuel discharged from a reactor is plutonium, and some two-thirds of the plutonium is plutonium-239.
 Worldwide, almost 100 tonnes of plutonium in spent fuel arises each year.

 Reprocessing the plutonium into usable fuel increases the energy derived from the original uranium by some 12%, and if the uranium-235 is also recycled by re-enrichment, this becomes about 20%.
-Currently plutonium is only reprocessed and used once as MOX fuel; spent MOX fuel, with a high proportion of minor actinides and plutonium isotopes, is stored as waste.
+Plutonium is only reprocessed and used once as MOX fuel; spent MOX fuel, with a high proportion of minor actinides and plutonium isotopes, is stored as waste.

 Existing nuclear reactors must be re-licensed before MOX fuel can be introduced because using it changes the operating characteristics of a reactor, and the plant must be designed or adapted slightly to take it; for example, more control rods are needed.
 Often only a third to half of the fuel load is switched to MOX, but for more than 50% MOX loading, significant changes are necessary and a reactor needs to be designed accordingly.
-The System 80 reactor design, notably deployed at the U.S. Palo Verde Nuclear Generating Station near Phoenix, Arizona, was designed for 100% MOX core compatibility, but so far has always operated on fresh low enriched uranium.
+The System 80 reactor design deployed at the U.S. Palo Verde Nuclear Generating Station near Phoenix, Arizona was designed for 100% MOX core compatibility, but so far has always operated on fresh low enriched uranium.
 In theory, the three Palo Verde reactors could use the MOX arising from seven conventionally fueled reactors each year and would no longer require fresh uranium fuel.

 Fast neutron BN-600 and BN-800 reactors are designed for 100% MOX loading.
 In 2022, the BN-800 was fully loaded with MOX fuel for the first time.

 According to Atomic Energy of Canada Limited (AECL), CANDU reactors could use 100% MOX cores without physical modification.
 AECL reported to the United States National Academy of Sciences committee on plutonium disposition that it has extensive experience in testing the use of MOX fuel containing from 0.5 to 3% plutonium.